For Al Joe Wallace, residing rural has always been a constant throughout his life.

 “I’ve always lived rural,” Wallace said.

-Wallace, who currently serves as one of the Lincoln County Commissioners, has lived at the same farmstead for his entire life in the Salt Creek township.
+Wallace, who served as one of the Lincoln County Commissioners, has lived at the same farmstead for his entire life in the Salt Creek township.

 “I like the community,” Wallace said.
 “I like the people, and so I had no desire to leave.”